industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## OPC UA Server

-To operate as an OPC UA server go to the 'Runtime settings' in the left side menu and click on the opc ua server checkbox.
-If you check below, you can see the port which will be used to access the OPC UA Server, this needs to be changed to the port 34002.
+To operate as an OPC UA server, go to 'Runtime settings' in the left-side menu and enable the OPC UA server checkbox.
+The default port is 34002 in WinCC Unified Edge RT.

 ![connections6](graphics/connections6.png)